-Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free service.
+Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Rehabilitation Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free service.
 We also help the SCI community in their homes.
 People with other conditions such as Head Injury and Cerebral Palsy are offered support at Elevate Christian Disability Centre.
 We recently received a commendation for Adult education from Waitakere Ace Aotearoa.
-See our website www.itsaccessible.net.nz/educating-disabilities for more details
+See our website www.itsaccessible.net.nz/educating-disabilities for more details.

 Vocational Rehabilitation – Kaleidoscope

 Kaleidoscope is a specialist vocational rehabilitation program based at Burwood and Auckland Rehabilitation Spinal Unit (ASRU) and providing services at Middlemore Hospital.

 The service provides specialised education, career planning and work support to both newly injured/ill persons and to those in the community, who have been living with a SCI for a period of time, recognising the inclusion of family and employers from the outset.